Bachelor of Science in Geological Sciences

 A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work or major requirement; the only exception to this rule is that a course that fulfills any other requirement may also be used to fulfill a core curriculum requirement, or a flag requirement if the course carries that flag, unless otherwise specified.

-A grade of at least C- is required in each science, mathematics, and engineering course used to fulfill any of the requirements for the degree, and in each course used to fulfill a Technical Elective requirement.
-The official grade in a course is the last one made; however, if a student repeats a course and has two or more grades, all grades and all semester hours are used to calculate the University grade point average and to determine the student’s scholastic eligibility to remain in the University and his or her academic standing in the Jackson School of Geosciences.
+Course Grades: A grade of at least C- is required in each course used to fulfill any of the requirements for the degree.
+The official grade in a course is the last one made; however, if a student repeats a course and has two or more grades, all grades and all semester hours are used to calculate the University grade point average and to determine the student’s scholastic eligibility to remain in the University and the student's academic standing in the Jackson School of Geosciences.

 In addition, the student must fulfill the University’s general requirements and the requirements of the Jackson School of Geosciences.